Key takeaways

 - Deliverables: What you're getting at the end of the project

-- Payment terms: When invoices are due and what happens if someone cough doesn’t pay on time
+- Payment terms: When invoices are due and what happens if someone doesn't pay on time

 Disputes happen.
 But when you have a PSA, they happen a lot less often.
 And if they do happen, you have a clear, written agreement to back you up.

 For example, a healthcare group and a radiology practice needed a new contract for professional interpretation services after ending a joint venture.
-Instead of leaving things vague (and risking fights over payments, responsibilities, and working hours), they used a PSA to:
+Instead of leaving things vague and risking fights over payments, responsibilities, and working hours, they used a PSA to define fair market compensation, set clear performance expectations, and establish who was responsible for what.

 This section outlines exactly what services are being provided.
-Why does this matter?
-Because scope creep is real.
-A client might think “website design” includes copywriting, SEO, and a custom logo.
-Meanwhile, you thought they just wanted a homepage layout.
+Scope creep is real — a client might think "website design" includes copywriting, SEO, and a custom logo, while you thought they just wanted a homepage layout.

 A solid SOW defines: